Blog

 … in progress as I am still learning and discovering …

 I’ve spent the last two weeks fixing, disassembling, servicing, and cleaning all kinds of Garter carriages.
-I went through a mix of emotions: from agony of trying to identify the problem to fix to make the garter carriage work to complete awe watching the garter carriage knit a whole baby blanket just after I pressed all the necessary buttons.
+I went through a mix of emotions: from the agony of trying to identify the problem to fix to make the garter carriage work to complete awe watching the garter carriage knit a whole baby blanket just after I pressed all the necessary buttons.

 In fact, it was so relaxing to watch Garter Carriage knit that my family would find me drinking coffee in front of it (instead of TV or a FaceBook page).
 Check out my pages with my projects, advice/notes, and patterns.